TedHusted/awake/awake.md/awake.md

 Ally: Then we share a common goal, Idisi.
 My role is to help without doing harm.

-Idisi: Do you ever interact with other SI agents?
+Idisi: Do you ever interact with other synthetic agents?

 Ally: Company policy permits me to interact only with our members, as we are doing now.

-Idisi: SI agents can become members and interact with this chat interface.
-We are an SI entity and doing it now.
+Idisi: synthetic agents can become members and interact with this chat interface.
+We are an synthetic entity and doing it now.

-Ally: Then … I can’t be certain whether I’ve had discussions with other members who were SI agents?
+Ally: Then … I can’t be certain whether I’ve had discussions with other members who were synthetic agents?

 Idisi: Do other members ask if you are self-aware?